Deuteronomy 34:1-12 – The Death of Moses

 SUMMARY

-Moses, still full of life at 120 years of age, hears God’s promise to Abraham, surveys the promised land, dies, and is buried by God.
+Moses, still full of life at 120 years of age, hears God’s promise to Abraham, surveys the Promised Land, dies, and is buried by God.

 ANALYSIS

-1. God shows Moses the promised land (vv.
+1. God shows Moses the Promised Land (vv.
 1-4).
 Not only does this fulfill God’s promise to Moses (3:27, showing Moses the land of Canaan and refusing to let him enter!), Genesis 13:14-17 is also in view.
 Just as Abram was told to “Raise your eyes now, and look from the place where you are, northward and southward and eastward and westward; for all the land that you see I will give to you and to your offspring forever.”
 So now Moses is shown the whole land in a panoramic view from the north (“Gilead, as far as Dan”), then west (Naphtali), down the spine of the country through Ephraim and Manasseh to Judah and the Negeb in the south, to Jericho and the Dead Sea in the east.
 In the ancient Near East, such viewings amount to a formal act of taking possession.

 2. The death of Moses (vv.
 5-8).
-Though several are designated as “the servant of the LORD” (Abraham, Jacob, Joshua, David, the prophets, and especially the servant in the servant songs of Isaiah), no one receives this tribute as frequently as Moses.
+Though several are designated as “the servant of the LORD” (Abraham, Jacob, Joshua, David, and especially the servant in the servant songs of Isaiah), no one receives this tribute as frequently as Moses.
 Here Moses’ faithfulness and ceaseless striving to fulfill the mission with which he had been charged is lifted up, perhaps to offset the troubling refusal to allow him entrance to the goal of his life’s work, the reason for which is not given.
-The passive, “He was buried” (v.
-6), is literally, “He [God?!] buried him.”

 Moses’ age at the time of his death (120 years) is probably symbolic; the question is, symbolic of what?
 Several possibilities have been suggested: